elkanybek/Cassava_Leaf_Disease_Detection_Kaggle/README.md

 # Cassava_Leaf_Disease_Detection
 ## Help Cassava Farmers in Sub-Saharan Africa by Detecting Leaf Diseases

-> This project was developed for AI4GoodLab Team Lab.
+> This project was developed for AI4GoodLab Team Lab at Mila Institute..

 ## Project Description